Axway/streams-open-docs/content/en/docs/install/_index.md

 Currently, Streams works only with SASL/SCRAM authentication (using the SHA-512 hash functions) **and** TLS enabled or neither of the two.
 {{< /alert >}}

-According to you choice, you must:
+According to your choice, you must:

 * For SCRAM and TLS enabled:
     * Provide the user password using a k8s secret: